andydennis/WhatsMyName/README.md

 ## Installation

-The code can be installed by cloning the repository and installing via pip
+The code can be installed by cloning the repository and installing via pip.
+Use pip3 for the latest version.

 ```
-pip install -e WhatsMyName
+pip3 install -e WhatsMyName
 ```